DrBarnabus/Mimic/README.md

 - Mimic is **strict by default**, meaning it throws for methods without a corresponding setup, but it's possible to disable the default behaviour by setting `Strict = false` on construction
 - Quick and easy stubbing of properties to store and retrieve values
+- Implicit mocking of interfaces returned by mimicked methods allowing for easy setup of nested calls
 - Comprehensive set of behaviours for method setups such as; `Returns`, `Throws`, `Callback`, `When`, `Limit`, `Expected`, `AsSequence` and `Proceed`
 - Verification of expected, setup and received calls including asserting no additional calls